brianyingling/notes/udemy/aws-certified-solutions-architect-associate/08-classic-solutions-architecture.md

 v                                                                    m5 (AZ3) -------->
 user ---> (send session_id in web cookies) ---> multi AZ ELB --->

-* Instance receives the session_id from the request and then uses that to fetch the cart from elastiCache
+* Instance receives the session_id from the request and then uses that to fetch the cart from ElastiCache
 * Cart is returned to the instance which is then returned to the client
 * Storing session data in DynamoDB is an alternative
 * Using ElastiCache is much more secure than sending cart data from client by way of cookies